Norinco CQ

 The Type CQ is an unlicensed Chinese variant of the M16 rifle manufactured by Sichuan Changqing Machine Works, a subsidiary of Norinco.
 According to the Norinco website, the rifle is officially known as CQ 5.56.
 CQ stands for ChangQing, the name of its manufacturer.

-It can be distinguished from other AR-15 and M16 pattern rifles by its long, revolver-like pistol grip, somewhat rounded handguards, and the unique shape of its stock.

 History

 China began manufacturing weapons that were captured during the Vietnam War from the Americans and their allies after North Vietnam, Khmer Rouge and Pathet Lao forces handed it over to them and as well as other communist allies such as Warsaw Pact and North Korea for evaluation.

 The CQ was first introduced in the early 1980s.
 This weapon is chambered for 5.56×45mm cartridges and it was intended for export sales.
 Two variants of the CQ rifle were made: the CQ 5.56, also known as the CQ-311 or CQ M-311, the select-fire variant for Military/LE sales; and the CQ M311-1, the semiautomatic version for the civilian market.
 Later, a carbine variant was introduced, called the CQ 5.56mm Type A. The semi-auto sport rifle has been successful in the civilian market.

-The CQ was never adopted by the Chinese military or even unofficially distributed among Chinese troops.
-Other military uses of the Type CQ assault rifle have been reported within guerrilla and insurgent movements in the Southeast Asian area.
+Design

+The CQ is a gas-operated, rotating-bolt full-automatic firearm that feeds from factory-made 20- or 30-round magazines (STANAG magazine clones), firing the M193 "Ball" 5.56×45mm NATO cartridge (manufactured in China by Norinco as the Type CJ cartridge).
+The Type CQ rifle has a three-position fire selector: safe, single shot, and full-automatic fire.

+Accessories

+According to the manufacturer's website, the Type CQ assault rifle can be equipped with an under-barrel grenade launcher.

 Differences

 Though it has the same look as the M16 rifle, there are some modifications to various parts.
-The most immediately recognizable distinguishing features that tell the Type CQ apart from an M16 rifle are its distinctive handguard and stock, curved pistol grip, and hooded front sight.

 The Type CQ rifle, in both its military/LE and civilian variants, has a 1:12 rifling pitch which allows it to properly stabilize the M193 "Ball" variant of the 5.56 mm ammunition or the Type CJ Chinese clone, as well as any .223 Remington commercial cartridge variant that can be stabilized by the 1:12 pitch rifling barrel (normally Varmint or other simple sporter cartridges, up to a maximum bullet weight of 55 gr).
-The M193 "Ball" 5.56mm cartridge was never a NATO standard until the adoption of this weapon system by other nations.

 Type CQ is chambered in "5.56×45mm NATO", but it will not optimally stabilize the NATO standard 5.56mm ammunition (the SS109, M855 in US service), which requires a 1:9-1:7 pitch rifling barrel due to a bullet weight of 62 gr.